jedi4ever/nodejs-ops/README.md

 ## don't run as root:
 - use process.setuid, gid - <http://blog.liftsecurity.io/post/37388272578/writing-secure-express-js-apps>
+- or sudo in your start script
+- or use authbind or similar for non-priviledged users

     http.createServer(app).listen(app.get('port'), function(){
      console.log("Express server listening on port " + app.get('port'));